Watkins Lake State Park & County Preserve

 - Trails - Natural Ground, Unimproved

 About Watkins Lake State Park & County PreserveWatkins Lake State Park & County Preserve is a popular watchable-wildlife destination and features beautiful rolling land covered in a mixture of open meadow, mixed hardwoods, low wetland areas, open water, and the property’s most popular feature, Watkins Lake.
 Watkins Lake has been designated a Waterfowl Refuge by MDNR due to the significant habitat provided for migrating and breeding birds; many species of ducks, geese, grebes, and more may be seen, especially in spring and fall.
-The park also has historic value due to Royal and Sally Carpenter Watkins, the first white farmers of the land, involvement in the Underground Railroad.
+The park also has historic value due to Royal and Sally Carpenter Watkins' (the first farmers of the land of European descent) involvement in the Underground Railroad.

 - Acres: 1,122